okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 #### <StackSnippet snippet="protocol-name" inline/> properties

-Continue with the OIN wizard and configure your protocol settings:
+Continue with the OIN Wizard and configure your protocol settings:

 1. Click the **<StackSnippet snippet="protocol-name" inline/> properties** dropdown arrow and specify the following protocol properties: